- 3 leeks (about 250g/9oz)

 If making vichyssoise, leave to cool, then cover and chill for at least 4 hours.
 Chilling dulls the flavour, so check the seasoning before serving.

-Make sure you don’t have the heat too high, or the butter may burn.
+Mary Berry's first tip is to ensure that you make sure you don’t have the heat too high, or the butter may burn.

 If using a hand-held blender, keep the blades held below the level of the soup to prevent splashes, and blend for about 3 minutes.